 There is also a mention of "facial recognition" and user information, which may include images of the user, details about the user like height and weight, user biometrics, a username and password, even user purchase history.

 We're not entirely sure if this patent application precisely describes the final iteration of Just Walk Out technology.
-However, it is a camera-tracking system and it must also use some kind of AI in the form of facial recognition.
+However, it is a camera-tracking system and it must also use some kind of AI to track you through the store.